Foreign Secretary Liz Truss joins Tory leadership race

 Tax has emerged as the key pledges for many of the candidates, but questions have been raised about how they will be paid for.

+A spokesman also promised that Mr Zahawi - who has faced claims that his tax affairs have been investigated - would publish his tax returns should he become one of the final two candidates in the race.

+Experts have raised questions about the ability of a new prime minister to slash taxes without affecting public spending.

-Paul Johnson, director of the Institute for Fiscal Studies think tank, said predictions of around £30bn 'fiscal headroom' - where the government has a budget surplus against spending targets - by 2024 was calculated at a time when inflation predictions were lower.
+Paul Johnson, director of the Institute for Fiscal Studies think tank, said predictions of a budget surplus of about £30bn by 2024 were calculated at a time when inflation predictions were lower.

-Writing on Twitter, he added that using the headroom to fund tax cuts would "almost certainly" require public-sector pay cuts or more borrowing.
+Writing on Twitter, he added that using the headroom to fund tax cuts would "almost certainly" require public sector pay cuts or more borrowing.

 "Everyone would like lower taxes.
 But [we] need to be clear about consequences," he added.